meg2208/Trading-Wheel/README.md

 Spring coms4111 Project by Nate Brennand and Matt Garbis.

-Utilizes a SQL*Plus database and the web server is running the Python Flask framework.
+Utilizes an Oracle SQL 10g database and the web server is running the Python Flask framework.

 [Various SQL*Plus queries](queries/explanation.md)